 Students who graduate with a degree in Marketing will be prepared to pursue successful careers in fields such as:

 - Market researcher

-This major consists of 57 required credit hours of accounting, business administration, communication arts, and economics courses.
+The Marketing major consists of required credit hours in accounting, business administration, communication arts, and economics courses.
 Each course is listed in the official Academic Catalog.